Chapter 2: How to Use the Google Keyword Planner

 The first thing you want to do is take a look at some of the Ad group names listed here:

-You can sometimes find awesome Niche Markets or keyword ideas from the names of the Ad groups themselves.
+You can sometimes find awesome Niche Topics or keyword ideas from the names of the Ad groups themselves.

 Next, click on one of the Ad group names: